PQSB/Blog_SETR_2024/P3/BLOG_P3.md

 While developing the exercise I found some difficulties:

   - Controlling when it's neccessary to clear the screen and to print new data, since at the begining y was clearing the screen in every iteration, which was inefficient, inconvenient and forced me to have a small delay at the end of the void loop.
 To solve this I tried to:
     - Modify some functions re-distributing the location of the lcd.print.

+    - Add the **reset_for_display()** function previously described.

-  -
+  - Remove button bounces.

+  - Regulating the joystick sensibility so that the navigation was comfortable.